 Call for Papers

-The Legal Studies Group in the Warrington College at the University of Florida invites applications for the Nineteenth Huber Hurst Research Seminar to be held on the University of Florida campus in Gainesville, January 17-18, 2020.
+The Legal Studies Groups in the business schools at the University of Florida and the University of Miami invite applications for the Twentieth In-Person Huber Hurst Research Seminar to be held on the University of Miami campus in Coral Gables, Florida, January 20-21, 2023.

 What is it?